At a glance

 1. What are the top basil benefits?

-Basil has several health benefits, including improved blood sugar and blood pressure regulation and enhanced liver function.
-It may also help protect from microbial infections and reduce the risk of chronic inflammation.
+Basil has several health benefits, including the potential to support balanced blood sugar and blood pressure levels, as well as promote liver function.
+It may also help protect from microbial infections and help reduce the risk of chronic inflammation.

 2. Can I have basil on keto?